-- Children could do this activity in pairs. - Print an Activity Sheet for each pair. - Provide each pair with an Enrich School Orienteering Map.
+- Children could do this activity in pairs or small groups. - Provide each pair with an Activity Sheet and an Enrich School Orienteering Map.
 Make sure they know the starting point for the activity. - Revisit the locations of the control points with the children.
-If there are any areas of the school site or individual control points which are not to be included in this activity, indicate where they are on children's orienteering maps. - Make sure that children know how to record the control points that they visit. - Explain to children that this activity is a race they need to go to six control points and complete their Activity Sheet as quickly and as accurately as possible. - Teachers may decide to place a time limit on the activity.
+If there are any areas of the school site or individual control points which are not to be included in this activity, indicate where they are on children's orienteering maps. - Make sure that children know how to record the control points that they visit and the first, second, third and fourth numbers from the orienteering markers. - Explain to children that this activity is a race they need to go to six control points and complete the sums on their Activity Sheet as quickly and as accurately as possible. - Teachers may decide to place a time limit on the activity.
 This could be differentiated for different groups.